-The Governmental Ethics Ordinance normally requires certain City employees and officials to file a 2020 Statement of Financial Interests before Friday, May 1, 2020.
-However, due to the COVID-19 pandemic, the Board extended this deadline to June 1, 2020.
+The Governmental Ethics Ordinance normally requires certain City employees and officials to file a 2020 Statement of Financial Interests by May 1, 2020.
+However, due to the COVID-19 pandemic, the Board extended this deadline to 11:59:59 pm July 1, 2020.
 On or about March 1, 2020, the Board sent notice to all City employees and officials who, City records show, are required to file them with the Board before May 1.

 1. City law (Section 2-156-150(a) of the Municipal Code of Chicago) requires that the following persons file 2020 Statement of Financial Interests be filed with the Board of Ethics: